 Put the ice in the larger bag.
 Add the salt and mix well, shaking to ensure that the salt and ice are well mixed.

-Carefully seal the bag with the cream mixture, then place inside the second bag to be sure the mixture doesn’t leak out.
+Carefully seal the bag with the cream mixture, allowing air inside to help fluff the ice cream as the mixture is shaken.
+Place the bag inside the second bag to be sure the mixture doesn’t leak out.
 Place the cream mix bag inside the ice and salt bag.
 Then start shaking!
-Shake for about 10-15 minutes, making sure the cream bag is buried deep inside the ice bag, until ice cream forms to a soft serve consistency.
+Shake for about 10-15 minutes, making sure the cream bag is buried deep inside the ice bag, until ice cream forms.

 It helps to takes turns.
 It’s really cold!
 We used oven mitts to keep our hands from freezing.
 A dish towel will work, too.

 Spoon into bowls and add your favorite toppings.
 Our ice cream tasters preferred cherries and sprinkles!